 Gunnar Nilsson remembered, by Mario Andretti

-It was 35 years ago this week that Gunnar Nilsson scored his one and only Grand Prix win.
+It was 37 years ago that Gunnar Nilsson scored his one and only Grand Prix win.
 Who better to get thoughts and memories from than one of racing’s legends, Mario Andretti, teammate to Gunnar at Lotus?

 Gunnar was a free spirit, a really nice individual who was easy to be friends with.
 We just loved the guy, the family did.
 It’s rare that you have a teammate that you spend a quite a bit of time with outside a racing weekend.
 He was one that was special to us, he really, truly was.
 I remember going to Sweden… and spending time with him there.
 Of course we would be testing but I would be there for a week and a half, we would do our ‘gallivanting,’ if you will.